-In addition, later discovery of previously unknown adverse events or other problems with our products, manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may yield various results, including:
+In addition, later discovery of previously unknown adverse events or other problems with OLINVYK or our other product candidates, manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may yield various results, including:

-- the need to generate additional clinical data in order to provide information to the FDA to sufficiently address any future concerns for oliceridine to allow for the future approval of oliceridine; - · restrictions on such products, manufacturers or manufacturing processes; - · restrictions on the labeling or marketing of a product; - · restrictions on product distribution or use; - · requirements to conduct post-marketing studies or clinical trials; - · warning letters; - · withdrawal of the products from the market; - · refusal to approve pending applications or supplements to approved applications that we submit; - · recall of products; - · fines, restitution or disgorgement of profits or revenue; - · suspension or withdrawal of marketing approvals; - · refusal to permit the import or export of our products; - · product seizure; or - · injunctions or the imposition of civil or criminal penalties.
+- the need to generate additional clinical data in order to provide information to the FDA to sufficiently address any future concerns for OLINVYK or other product candidates for which we may obtain regulatory approval; - · restrictions on such products, manufacturers or manufacturing processes; - restrictions on the labeling or marketing of a product; - restrictions on product distribution or use;

+- requirements to conduct post-marketing studies or clinical trials; - warning letters, untitled letters, or Form 483s; - withdrawal of the products from the market; - · refusal to approve pending applications or supplements to approved applications that we submit; - recall of products; - fines, restitution or disgorgement of profits or revenue; - suspension or withdrawal of marketing approvals; - refusal to permit the import or export of our products; - product seizure; or - injunctions or the imposition of civil or criminal penalties.

-The FDA's policies may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our product candidates.
+If any of these actions were to occur, we may have to discontinue commercializing OLINVYK, limit our sales and marketing efforts, conduct further post-approval studies, and/or discontinue or change any other ongoing or planned clinical studies, which in turn could result in significant expense and delay or limit our ability to generate sales revenues.
+Moreover, the FDA's policies may change and additional government regulations may be enacted that could impose additional post-marketing obligations on our approved products.
 If we are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or if we are not able to maintain regulatory compliance, we may lose any marketing approval that we may have obtained.